 Takes up space: Solar panels are over 3 feet wide and 6-7 feet tall depending on the configuration.
 An ordinary household system may require a few dozen panels depending on their energy usage.
 Typically, one panel can produce 250-350 watts of electricity.
 However, they take up a lot of space on your property, so you need to have somewhere to put them.

-Battery Storage ROI: Batteries combined with Solar PV systems truly unlock what every homeowner seeks.
+Battery Storage ROI: Battery backup combined with Solar PV systems truly unlock what every homeowner seeks.
 Your Solar PV system typically works the hardest when you’re not at home due.
 With a battery solution, you can store power either off the grid or as a back up to your grid connection.
 However, battery costs will eat into your overall return on investment.
 It should be seen more as a way to provide peace of mind in areas with unreliable power, but not necessarily seen as a way to maximize ROI.

 Studies have proven that solar panels can last anywhere between 25 up to 30 years or even more.
 Though, this doesn’t imply that the solar panels on your rooftop will stop generating electricity after a couple of decades.
 It just indicates that the energy production of the panels will decrease by what their manufacturers consider optimal to meet the average American family’s energy needs.